12 Different Types of Woodpeckers in Arizona

 Lewis’s Woodpecker is a large, medium-sized bird with a long tail and blackish-brown back.
 It has white wing patches on its shoulders and chest but lacks other markings.

 The bill is thick and straight, with a dark tip that helps it excavate wooded holes for food.
-These types of woodpeckers in Arizona can be found in Arizona in oak forests or riparian areas with trees with bark at least three inches thick; they also like to nest in old buildings or hollows of large trees (about four feet deep).
+These woodpeckers in Arizona can be found in oak forests or riparian areas with trees with bark at least three inches thick; they also like to nest in old buildings or hollows of large trees (about four feet deep).

 They may be solitary during winter but often gather together year-round to roost communally during warmer weather when they need protection from predators such as snakes, hawks, or owls who prey upon them.